Gulfam (film)

-Gulfam is a Pakistani costume film directed by S. Suleman in his directorial debut.
-It was produced by Darpan under his production banner Darpan Productions, who also played the leading role alongside Musarrat Nazir.
+Gulfam is a 1961 Pakistani costume film directed by S. Suleman in his directorial debut.

+It was produced by Darpan under his production banner Darpan Productions, who also played the lead role alongside Musarrat Nazir.
 The supporting actors include Nazar, S. Suleman and Talish.
 The music was composed by Rashid Attre with lyrics by Habib Jalib and Tanvir Naqvi.

-The film received a Nigar Award for best editing.
+The film received a Nigar Award for 'Best Editing' in 1961.

 Plot

 The story of Gulfam is based on the backdrop of the conflict between the Muslims and the Roman nation.
-The plot primary revolves around the romance of a brave young man his bedouin beloved one.
+The plot primarily revolves around the romance of a brave young man with his bedouin beloved one.